glkarthik/codechallenge/README.md

 manifest.tf -- terraform file containing yaml files to deploy the Helloworld application on AWS EKS.

-Docker -- this folder contains files required to create docker image
+helloworldcode -- this folder contains files required to create docker image